OpenDSA/OpenDSA/RST/en/Graph/GraphIntro.rst

 algorithms illustrate the use of many other data structures presented throughout the course.

-.. [#] Some graph applications require that a given pair of vertices
-       can have multiple or parallel edges connecting them, or that a vertex can have an edge to itself.
-       However, the applications discussed here do not require either of these special cases.
-       To simplify our graph API, we will assume that there are no dupicate edges, and no edges that connect a node to itself.

 A :term:`graph` :math:`\mathbf{G} = (\mathbf{V}, \mathbf{E})` consists
 of a set of :term:`vertices <vertex>` :math:`\mathbf{V}` and a set of :term:`edges <edge>` :math:`\mathbf{E}`,